 A canal, planned to link the Mediterranean and the Dead Seas, could supply enough water to operate a solar pool large enough to produce a major part of Israel’s electricity needs.

-The idea of a canal joining the Mediterranean to the Dead Sea that would exploit the height difference between them to generate electricity was put forward as early as the end of the 19th century.
+Already at the end of the 19th century there was an idea for a canal joining the Mediterranean to the Dead Sea to exploit the height difference between them to generate electricity .
 The idea was voiced again several times over the years but rejected.

 After the energy crisis of 1973 and the increasing need to exploit alternative sources of energy, the economic feasibility of this project grew, with ramifications extending far beyond the mere production of electricity.

-A decision to implement the project was taken already then, and of the five alternatives examined it seemed that the route through Tel Katif, Halutza to Massada was the best.
+There was a decision to implement the project taken already then.
+Of the five alternatives examined it seemed that the route through Tel Katif, Halutza to Massada was the best.

-The system, a combination of a tunnel, canal and reservoirs, was planned to start at the Mediterranean coast and end at the base of a cliff facing the Dead Sea.
-An intake plant was to be built off the Mediterranean about 600 meters out to sea.
+The plan envisioned a combination of a tunnel, canal and reservoirs that would start at the Mediterranean coast and end at the base of a cliff facing the Dead Sea.
+It would include an intake plant, off the Mediterranean, about 600 meters out to sea.
 Based on this plan, pumps would control the flow of 50 cubes of water a second through a seven-meter long pressure pipe to a height of 100 meters above sea level.
 From there the water would flow in an open canal 20 meters wide to a distance of 22 kilometers.

 Next the water would enter a tunnel five meters in diameter and 86 kilometers long and would flow east.
-South of Massada, on the Judean Plateau overlooking the Dead Sea, two reservoirs would be built, to serve the power station for use at peak consumption hours.
+South of Massada, on the Judean Plateau overlooking the Dead Sea, two reservoirs would be built.
+These would serve the power station for use at peak consumption hours.
 The station would be built into the cliff facing the Lissan peninsula, which meanwhile would be connected to the shore.

-The water would fall from a height of about 400 meters through a pressure pipe and would turn the four turbines of the station, which according to the plan would produce 450 megawatts of electricity.
+The water would fall from a height of about 400 meters through a pressure pipe and would turn the four turbines of the station.
+According to the plan, this would produce 450 megawatts of electricity.
 The station was planned to operate at peak hours and would produce electricity without pollution.
 The project would be worthwhile, even if the only benefit was the generation of electricity.
 But there are also notable side benefits.
 What are these?

-For years the level of the Dead Sea has been gradually falling both on account of the tremendous evaporation and on account of man’s intervention.
+For years the level of the Dead Sea has gradually fallen on account of the tremendous evaporation and man’s intervention.
 The use of the Jordan waters and its resources, both by Israel and by Jordan’s diversion of the Yarmuk river, have affected the current state of the sea.

-For many years, the water level has dropped by one meter every year.
-The inflow of Mediterranean water would permit the controlled elevation of the water to its original level and maintain it there.
-Because of the difference in salinity, the Mediterranean water would make it possible to implement the solar pool project, this time on a large scale.
+The water level has continuously dropped by at least one meter every year.
+The inflow of Mediterranean water would allow control of the elevation of water.
+It could bring it to its original level and maintain it there.
+Because of the difference in salinity, the Mediterranean water would allow implementation of the solar pool project, this time on a large scale.

-The plan for a Dead Sea canal was not without controversy.
-A re-assessment of the project done during the early 90’s argued that the exploitation of the potential height difference would be more valuable, from an economic point of view, for desalinating water rather than generating electricity.
+The plans for a Dead Sea canal were not without controversy.
+A re-assessment of the project was done during the early 90’s.
+It argued that, from an economic point of view, exploitation of the potential height difference would be more valuable for desalinating water rather than only generating electricity.

 Red Sea – Dead Sea Canal Project

-The World Bank financed a feasibility survey for this project and in February 2016 an agreement between Israel and Jordan was signed for actualizing it.
-Under this agreement 4 pipes will carry water from the Red Sea to the Dead Sea.
-During the first stage of the project a 180 km pipeline is planned to be built between the 2 seas.
-This pipeline will carry approximately 200 million cubic meters a year and will be used in part to fill up the shrinking Dead Sea and in part for desalination purposes.
+The World Bank financed a feasibility survey for this project and in February 2016 Israel and Jordan signed an agreement for actualizing it.
+Under this agreement 4 pipes would carry water from the Red Sea to the Dead Sea.
+During the first stage of the project a 180 km pipeline was planned to be built between the 2 seas.
+This pipeline would carry approximately 200 million cubic meters a year and would be used in part to fill up the shrinking Dead Sea and in part for desalination purposes.

-A desalination plant will be built in Aqaba in Jordan.
-Israel will receive a certain amount of the desalinated water for the use in the south of the country while Jordan will receive, on top of what it currently gets, an equal amount from the Sea Of Galilee to be used in the north of Jordan.
+The plan envisioned a desalination plant in Aqaba in Jordan.
+Israel would receive a certain amount of the desalinated water for the use in the south of the country.
+Jordan would receive, on top of what it currently gets, an equal amount from the Sea Of Galilee.

-There is no doubt that any project undertaken will require the cooperation of all parties.
+There is no doubt that any project, if undertaken, would require the cooperation of all parties.
+The final decisions rest in the hands of the politicians.
 Regardless of the approach, it is necessary to look at the area as a whole.

 The Dead Sea as a Biosphere Reserve

-Filling up the draining Dead Sea should be done, according to the FoEME, by reviving the Jordan river, thus also regenerating the flora and fauna that existed there.
+Filling up the draining Dead Sea should be done, according to the FoEME, by reviving the Jordan river.
+This also will regenerate the flora and fauna that existed there.
 They call for balancing the need of man and nature.

 Whether this becomes a reality depends on the leaders of the countries involved.
-With the active political support of the international community it could serve as an example for other nations, showing that co-operation between countries for the future of next generations would make a better planet to live in.
+With the active political support of the international community it could serve as an example for other nations.
+It could show that co-operation between countries would result in a better planet for future generations.